 The main contributions of our work are: (1) the development of Piertotum, a preprocessing tool that allows to us to implement a data preprocessing pipeline to NLP datasets and modify their structure; (2) the development of two models capable of incorporating a persona and weaving its traits into their generated answers; an extensive test and comparative analysis of this models and a competitive baseline.
 Piertotum, the preprocessing tool can be used to apply different preprocessing steps to NLP datasets, allowing users to test different preprocessing steps to the datasets and test them.
-Besides that, Piertotum also allows the user to adapt the structure of a dataset to resemble the [Zhang et al., 2018], making it easier to apply the TransferTransfo [Wolf et al., 2019] methodology to any dataset.
-With the developed models we showed how the TransferTransfo methodology [Wolf et al., 2019] can be leveraged to help Transformer architecture impersonate a predefined persona in Open-Domain and Customer Support settings.
+Besides that, Piertotum also allows the user to adapt the structure of a dataset to resemble the [33], making it easier to apply the Transfer-Transfo [31] methodology to any dataset.
+With the developed models we showed how the TransferTransfo methodology [31] can be leveraged to help Transformer architecture impersonate a predefined persona in Open-Domain and Customer Support settings.
 The experiments done with this model also allowed us to optimize the use of this method, including the decoding strategy and how to best use the persona sentences.
-The other developed model, leveraging Adapters [Houlsby et al., 2019], uses this state of the art fine tuning technique in an original way, creating persona adapters.
+The other developed model, leveraging Adapters [7], uses this state of the art fine tuning technique in an original way, creating persona adapters.
 The test results show that these persona adapter have a slightly lower performance than the other models, with only a fraction of the trainable parameters, making it a competitive and much more scalable approach.

-6.2 Future Work
+Future Work

-As future work, we would like to further explore persona adapters, utilizing the most recent developments in this area, such as AdapterFusion [Pfeiffer et al., 2021] and Mad-X [Pfeiffer et al., 2020].
-Due to hardware limitations it was not possible to use the large version of the models to our development, resulting in performance loss.
-It would also be interesting to test our models using the large version of DialoGPT [Zhang et al., 2019b].
-Finally, we would like to explore the usage of GPT-3 [Brown et al., 2020] to solve the posed problem.
-The reason for this is that, currently, GPT-3 outperforms all other models when it comes to performing of specific tasks without any fine tuning, making it a prime candidate.
+As future work, we would like to further explore the development of persona adapters, utilizing the most recent developments in this area, such as AdapterFusion [20] and Mad-X [21].
+Due to hardware limitations it was not possible to use the large version of the models to our development, resulting in some performance loss.
+For that reason it would also be interesting to test our models using the large version of DialoGPT[35].
+Finally, we also like to explore how GPT-3 [1] can be used to solve the posed problem for this thesis.
+The reason for this is that, currently, GPT-3 outperforms all other models when it comes to performing of specific tasks without any fine tuning, making it a prime candidate to solve our problem.